vocdoni/developer-portal/docs/protocol/10-DataSchemes/02-election.md

 The `nullifier` uniquely identifies the vote in the blockchain and it is computed as follows:

-`nullifier = keccak256(bytes(hex(addr(signature))) + bytes(hex(processId)))`
+`nullifier = keccak256(bytes(hex(addr(signature))) + bytes(hex(electionId)))`

 -->

 ##### When `envelopeType.ANONYMOUS` is disabled

-A signed (non-anonymous) Vote Envelope features the process ID, the Census Merkle Proof of the user, a nonce to prevent replay attacks, the index of the encryption keys used, a Base64 representation of the Vote Package and the user's signature.
+A signed (non-anonymous) Vote Envelope features the election ID, the Census Merkle Proof of the user, a nonce to prevent replay attacks, the index of the encryption keys used, a Base64 representation of the Vote Package and the user's signature.

 In order to guarantee 100% reproduceability of the signature, the Vote Envelope is encoded as a Protobuf model and serialized into a byte array.
 This byte array is then signed and both fields are sent via a `SignedTx` model to a Gateway.